 Best Lightweight Cordless Hammer Drill

-At the base of the drill is a magnetic bit holder so that you will always have the correct attachment when changing them mid-task.
+At the base of the drill, there is a magnetic bit holder that ensures you can always have the right attachment to hand.
+This also makes it less likely that you will misplace a bit when switching back and forth.

 What We Like